-Theresa May Fast Facts
+Theresa May Fast Facts | CNN

 Was the first female chairman of the Conservative Party.

-Was introduced to her husband in 1976 at an Oxford Conservative Association dance by Benazir Bhutto, later the prime minister of Pakistan.
+Was introduced to her husband in 1976 at an Oxford Conservative Association dance by Benazir Bhutto, who later became the prime minister of Pakistan.

-Lost both of her parents in her twenties.
+Lost both of her parents in her 20s.

-Co-founded Women2Win, an organization dedicated to increasing the amount of conservative women in Parliament.
+Co-founded Women2Win, an organization dedicated to increasing the number of conservative women in Parliament.

 Is the second female prime minister of Great Britain.
 Margaret Thatcher was the first.
 She served from 1979 to 1990.